cloudify-cosmo/Cloudify-UI-Widget-boilerplate/README.md

 > Note: The last two functions may be amalgamated into a single process in the future.

-This concludes CWDE start-up.
-You can now access your CWDE UI by navigating to http://localhost:8088/.
+This concludes WDE start-up.
+You can now access your WDE UI by navigating to http://localhost:8088/.
 All of your custom widgets will be available there immediately after page refresh.

 ##### Exporting widgets

 Once you have developed your first few widgets you may want to share them.
 To do so you will have to zip them, and upload to your Cloudify instance via `Add widget` feature.
-To zip all the widgets in your CWDE run the following command:
+To zip all the widgets in your WDE run the following command:

 ```
 grunt widgetsZip